wiprodevnet/iot-ml-deployment/README.md

    > python3 iot_ml_model.py

-## Build and Package IOXApp for Docker
+## Build , Package IOXApp for Docker
 Build a docker image ,create a package and deploy the package as follows

 Build docker image